 - a restriction on providing helicopters and vessels to North Korea;

 - a prohibition on the import of petroleum products from North Korea;

-- prohibitions on the transfer of funds to and from North Korea unless the funds are for a specific purpose listed in the Regulation;
+- prohibitions on the transfer of funds to and from North Korea unless the funds are for a specific purpose (listed in the relevant regulation);

 - a prohibition on the transfer of funds to or from North Korea unless they fall within a specific exception;

 - a prohibition on investment in certain commercial activities and financing and financial assistance for trade with North Korea; and

 - a prohibition on services incidental to mining or manufacturing in the chemical, mining and refining industry.